 Getting The Temperature Right

 Before you even think of blowdrying your hair, you need to make sure you have the right hairdryer!
 Invest in a good quality dryer and don’t be tempted to take a cheap option.
 Look for around 1,600 to 2,000 watts and only use models with multiple heat settings.
-Keeping things as cool as possible is the name of the game.
+Keeping things as cool as possible is the name of the game with blow dried hair.
 Use a diffuser attachment too – this will help distribute heat more evenly and reduce the risk of damage.

 Section Your Hair